bywbilly/naive-ray-tracing/README.md

 - Gouraud shading, which makes the objects more vivid than flat shading.

-- OpenMP multi-process for speed up
+- OpenMP multi-process for speed up.

+- GridSurface and ImageSurface.

 ## Requirements